-(I wrote a version of this post for Laughing Place on February 16, 2022.)
+(I shared a version of this post with Laughing Place on February 16, 2022.)

 “Your eyes can deceive you, don’t trust them.”
 Obi-Wan Kenobi

 Things aren’t always how they seem, and nowhere is that more true than in the Star Wars Galaxy.
 Our eyes, our ears, and our brains consistently deceive us, thanks to those deliciously deceptive red herrings planted in plain sight for the sole purpose of throwing us off the scent.

 This classic plot device is commonly used in books, film, and television to mislead or distract the audience from the larger question or mystery at hand.
 Red herrings have always been staples in the mystery, thriller, and horror genres, but they are often used in the Star Wars franchise as well.
 Let’s check out a handful of the biggest and best in the galaxy.

 Darth Maul – Episode I: The Phantom Menace

 When Darth Vader sacrificed himself to save Luke in 1983’s Return of the Jedi, he facilitated the end of the Empire, and with it the end of the most widely celebrated three-episode film series of a generation.
 Sixteen long years later, the Star Wars big screen drought finally ended with 1999’s The Phantom Menace.
 The film promised to tell the rest of Vader’s story, beginning with a young Anakin Skywalker in the days of the old Republic.